Skip to main content

 (2) Voids, reversals, and replacement claims for other reasons

-(a) Original claims shall be submitted within three hundred sixty-five days of the date of service.
+(a) Original claims should be submitted within three hundred sixty-five days of the date of service.
 Claims may be reversed, voided, or replaced (i.e., re-billed) at any time within the first three hundred sixty-five days after the date of service.

 (b) Claims may be reversed, voided, or replaced beyond three hundred sixty-five days after the date of service in the following circumstances: